TreeGAN: Incorporating Class Hierarchy into Image Generation: Methods

 \section{Methods}

 In this section, we introduce the proposed TreeGAN which takes a hierarchy of classes as input and generates an image set for each class.
 The detailed illustration is shown in Figure~\ref{fig1}.
 During the generation process, the hierarchical relationship among classes is leveraged.
-We propose two ways for leveraging the class hierarchy for image generation: prior control and post constraint.
-Prior control is imposed before the images are generated.
-Post constraint is used after the images are generated.
-In prior control, we use an encoder to learn embeddings for the hierarchy of classes where the embedding of each class captures the hierarchical relationship between this class and other classes.
-Then the hierarchy-aware class embeddings are fed into a conditional image generator to generate a set of images for each class.
-In post constraint, we first train a hierarchical classifier offline.
-After the hierarchy of image sets are generated, we feed them into the offline trained hierarchical classifier to check whether the generated images are compatible with the class hierarchy.
+TreeGAN is composed of three modules: a class-hierarchy encoder (CHE), a conditional image generator (CIG), and a hierarchy-consistency checker (HCC).
+The three modules are trained jointly end-to-end.
+We propose two ways to leverage class hierarchy for image generation: prior control and post constraint.
+Prior control is imposed before images are generated.
+Post constraint is used after images are generated.
+In prior control, we use the class-hierarchy encoder to learn embeddings for the hierarchy of classes where the embedding of each class captures the hierarchical relationship between this class and other classes.
+Then the hierarchy-aware class embeddings are fed into the conditional image generator to generate a set of images for each class.
+In post constraint, we first train a hierarchical classifier offline, which is used as the hierarchy-consistency checker (HCC).
+After the hierarchy of image sets are generated, we feed them into the HCC to check whether the generated images are compatible with the class hierarchy.
 If these images can be classified correctly by the classifier, then they are highly compatible with the hierarchy.
 The consistency score is used to guide the generator to generate hierarchy-compatible images.

-TreeGAN is composed of three modules: a class-hierarchy encoder (CHE), a conditional image generator (CIG), and a hierarchy-consistency checker (HCC).
-The CHE takes the hierarchy of classes and their names as inputs and learns an embedding for each class.
-The embedding of a class captures its hierarchical relationship with other classes and the semantics of this class.
-The CIG takes the embeddings of classes as inputs and generates an image set for each class.
-The HCC takes the hierarchy of image sets generated by CIG as inputs and measures a score representing how consistent the hierarchy of image sets are with the class hierarchy.
-The consistency score is used to guide the training of CIG by maximizing the consistency score.
-The three modules are trained jointly end-to-end.
+Detailed illustration is shown in Figure~\ref{fig2}.
 In the sequel, we introduce each of these modules.